kay-schmitteckert/aicore-multioutput-regression-restaurant-inspections/mission/adjust-impl.md

   lists of feature names in the serving.py file.
 - Still in *train.py*, make sure to change the value of the `DATASET_NAME` variable to the name of the dataset that you uploaded to the S3 bucket in the previous step.

+You can find more general instructions on how to adjust the repository of this mission to your use case [here](https://github.com/kay-schmitteckert/aicore-multioutput-regression-restaurant-inspections/tree/mission#boilerplate-ai-core).